dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

-1. In Visual Studio, add a new class named `ApiKeyAuthHandler` to the *Authentication* folder.
-Then replace the code in the *ApiKeyAuthHandler.cs* file with the following code:
+1. In Visual Studio, add a new class named `ApiKeyAuthHandler` to the *Authentication* folder and replace its code with the following code:

     ```csharp
     using Microsoft.AspNetCore.Authentication;